 The Ayn Rand Essay Contest offers three different prompts each for Anthem, The Fountainhead, and Atlas Shrugged.
-With new prompts every year, students can select the prompt that speaks to them the most and write an essay between 800 and 1,600 words.
-As students explore the relevance of a quote or a novel’s title, they learn how to approach literary analyses from a micro level, while also relating key themes or messages in the text to Rand’s philosophies—as well as their own.
+With new prompts every year, students can select the prompt that speaks to them the most and write a quality essay.
+As clients explore the relevance of a quote or a novel’s title, they learn how to approach literary analyses from a micro level, while also relating key themes or messages in the text to Rand’s philosophies—as well as their own.

 The consulting team at J&B advocates independent thought, inquiry, and confidence.
 By collaborating with students and helping them craft their arguments, J&B approaches the Ayn Rand Essay Contest as a dual learning opportunity: a chance to analyze an iconic text and trust the value of your voice and insights.